 Grouping investments needs for social infrastructure, technology and social services in a single project or investment proposition.
 Such grouping may require blending of financing sources or instruments.

-Grouping investments needs for social infrastructure and services into a larger investment vehicle for urban or rural renewal or development, aimed at social inclusion .
+Grouping investments needs for social infrastructure and services into a larger investment vehicle for urban or rural renewal or development, aimed at social inclusion or under “civic match-funding” schemes.

-The actions described above will be complemented by accompanying measures which aim to help project promoters and financial intermediaries in order to develop skills for configuring investment strategies, blending or hybrid financing, planning and grouping projects; support the development of social innovators, social enterprises, social impact investors, and philanthropists, including venture philanthropists, and create a pan-European network of social impact and social innovation relay and coaching centres, innovative education and training services, such as providers of guidance, skills forecasting, skills assessments and validation services or services helping to match the demand for and supply of skills as well as education-business partnerships and centres of excellence, including centres of vocational excellence.
+The actions described above may be complemented by accompanying measures which aim to help project promoters and financial intermediaries in order to develop skills for configuring investment strategies, blending or hybrid financing, planning and grouping projects; support the development of social innovators, social enterprises, social impact investors, and philanthropists, including venture philanthropists, and create a pan-European network of social impact and social innovation relay and coaching centres, innovative education and training services, such as providers of guidance, skills forecasting, skills assessments and validation services or services helping to match the demand for and supply of skills as well as education-business partnerships and centres of excellence, including centres of vocational excellence.

 The above actions may be complemented by gathering EU-wide data on the market failures or sub-optimal investment situations in the policy areas linked to the social investment and skills window and making it publicly available.